Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: A toy model of superposition in random networks

 \subsection{Do random NNs preserve or amplify superposition?}

-We investigated more systematically by generating toy data by the same procedure as \citet{sharkey_taking_2022}, i.e., sampling ground-truth features on a hypersphere and generating correlated feature coefficients such that only a small number are active (Appendix~\ref{app:toy_models_data}).
+We investigated this suggestion by generating toy data with the same procedure as \citet{sharkey_taking_2022}, i.e., sampling ground-truth features on a hypersphere and generating correlated feature coefficients such that only a small number are active (Appendix~\ref{app:toy_models_data}).
 We then passed these inputs to a two-layer MLP at initialization and trained SAEs on both the inputs and outputs individually.
 As a control, we used Gaussian-distributed inputs with a mean and standard deviation equal to the superposed toy data.
 We used standard SAEs with an $L^1$ sparsity penalty (Appendix~\ref{app:toy_models_training}).

 Following \citet{sharkey_taking_2022}, we confirmed that SAEs can recover the ground-truth features that generated the data (Figure~\ref{fig:l1_coef_mmcs}).
 In particular, we measured the mean max cosine similarity (MMCS): for every data-generating feature, we found its maximum cosine similarity with the features learned by the SAE (its decoder weight vectors) and took the average over data-generating features.
 However, the MMCS only applies to the MLP inputs, where we have access to the data-generating features -- a different approach is required to analyze the MLP outputs.
 To this end, we took the ability of SAEs to achieve low reconstruction error with high sparsity as a proxy for the degree to which the training data exhibits superposition.
 Specifically, we vary the $L^1$ penalty coefficient to obtain Pareto frontiers of the explained variance against sparsity measures (Figure~\ref{fig:sharkey_l1_over_sqrt_l2_onecolumn}).